opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 If this module is executed inside a container, then the debconf database is seeded with empty values, and install_devices_empty is set to true. (see [below for nested schema](#nestedblock--grub_dpkg))
 - `hostname` (String) The hostname to set.
 - `keyboard` (Block, Optional) Handle keyboard configuration. (see [below for nested schema](#nestedblock--keyboard))
+- `landscape` (Block, Optional) This module installs and configures landscape-client.
+The Landscape client will only be installed if the key landscape is present in config.

+Landscape client configuration is given under the client key under the main landscape config key.
+The config parameters are not interpreted by cloud-init, but rather are converted into a ConfigObj-formatted file and written out to the [client] section in /etc/landscape/client.conf.
+The following default client config is provided, but can be overridden

+If tags is defined, its contents should be a string delimited with a comma (“,”) rather than a list. (see [below for nested schema](#nestedblock--landscape))
 - `locale` (String) The locale to set as the system’s locale (e.g. ar_PS).
 - `locale_configfile` (String) The file in which to write the locale configuration (defaults to the distro’s default location).
 - `manage_etc_hosts` (Boolean) Whether to manage `/etc/hosts` on the system.
 If true, render the hosts file using `/etc/cloud/templates/hosts.tmpl` replacing `$hostname` and `$fdqn`.